JiajiaasEsther/cse15l-lab-reports/cse15l-lab-report2.md

 * **Descributions of the relationship between the bug, the symptom, and the failure-inducing input**

 The reason why this program fail is there is a "()" between the first open parantheses and last closed parantheses, it causes the extra letters shows after the last closed paranthese.
-Then, the nextOpenBraket keep coming out with integer -1, it causes the program witha infinite loop until out of the memory.
+Then, the nextOpenBraket keep coming out with integer -1, which is quite similar to the second test.
+It causes the program witha infinite loop until out of the memory.
 In order to debug, we can similarly add a condition that when the interger nextOpenBraket equals -1, we are going to break this loop. and return.
 Then, the program won't be keep runing and not stop.